jeffpar/pcjs/tools/pc/README.md

 So, PC DOS 2.00 was able to provide a bit more space by: 1) placing the partition on the first track instead of the second track, and 2) using a smaller FAT, thanks to fewer *and* smaller (12-bit) FAT entries, even while providing a larger root directory (1024 entries instead of 512).

-It was also nice to see that, even though PC DOS 2.00 was designed for the PC XT (which did *not* natively support a drive as large as 20mb), PC DOS 2.00 could run on a PC AT *and* successfully partition and format a 20mb drive -- even though it had to use a rather unwieldy cluster size (8K).
+It was also nice to see that, even though PC DOS 2.00 was designed for the PC XT (which did *not* natively support a drive as large as 20Mb), PC DOS 2.00 could run on a PC AT *and* successfully partition and format a 20Mb drive -- even though it had to use a rather unwieldy cluster size (8K).
 PC DOS 2.00 had other minor limitations, such as being unaware of the PC AT's real-time clock and current date.
-But on the whole, it was quite usable.
+But on the whole, it was usable.

-However, PC DOS 3.00 was obviously preferable.
-Not only was it aware of the PC AT's real-time clock, it could also format the drive with much smaller clusters (2K instead of 8K), thanks to the "new" 16-bit FAT.
-Since PC DOS 2.00 only supports 12-bit FATs, such a drive would not be readable by that operating system.
-PC DOS 3.00, on the other hand, has no problem reading drives with either 12-bit or 16-bit FATs.
+However, PC DOS 3.00 was obviously preferable, since it supported PC AT features like 1.2M diskette drives and the real-time clock, and it could also format disks with much smaller (2K) clusters, thanks to the "new" 16-bit FAT.
+PC DOS 3.00 still supported disks using a 12-bit FAT, as long as other criteria were met, such as an OEM signature of "**IBM  2.0**" in the disk's BPB.
+That makes *some* sense, since nowhere else in the BPB is there any indication of FAT entry size, and PC DOS 2.x supported *only* 12-bit FAT entries.
+But ideally, PC DOS probably should have just relied on the partition type (1) in the Master Boot Record (MBR) *or* defined some new field or value in the BPB.

 ### Historical Notes